Small Dog Syndrome

 Since dominant dogs look so proud and, we all have to admit, cute, if you don't know what the dog is really saying, and submissive dogs kind of look sad since they hold their heads low and slink themselves down, it's no wonder so many people have dominant dogs.
 When their dog acts submissive they mistake that for a sad dog.
 When their dog acts dominant they mistake it for a happy, proud dog.
 Dominance tends to get rewarded.

 The bottom line is small dogs are no different than large dogs.
 What gives them their different temperaments is that humans treat them differently.
-We overprotect them and treat them like babies.
-Things we do not allow large dogs to do which are common pack leader issues because of the dog’s size are never addressed.
+We carry them around, overprotect them and treat them like babies.
+Things we do not allow large dogs to do because of the dog’s size are never addressed with the smaller dogs.
 These are issues all dogs need to have addressed, yet the smaller dogs tend to not get this discipline.

 If you are unsure how to gain control back from your dog, or if you think you are at risk of being bitten, please hire a professional to help you before you give your dog to a shelter.
 This commonly sentences them to Death Row.
 This will (or at least should) cause you to feel remorse and guilt that you will have to deal with (to varying degrees) for the rest of your life.